CAPP

 There are multiple regulatory agencies that will oversee the design process and the final quality of the water produced by CAPP.
 These regulatory agencies have had significant experience working with the 12 existing advanced purification projects across California, and with many new similar projects currently underway and have stringent requirements in place to ensure safety and public health.
 The State Water Resources Control Board, Division of Drinking Water and the Central Coast Regional Water Quality Control Board review water quality reports and have final approval of the production and distribution of CAPP water.

-The proposed project includes construction of an Advanced Water Purification Facility (AWPF), a pump station and 12-inch diameter pipeline to deliver the purified water to two groundwater injection wells.
-Four new monitoring wells would also be required to monitor the health of the groundwater basin.
+The proposed project includes construction of an Advanced Water Purification Facility , a 10-inch diameter pipeline, and two groundwater injection wells.
+Two new monitoring well clusters would also be required to monitor the health of the groundwater basin.
 CVWD’s existing groundwater production wells would be used to extract the purified water back out of the groundwater basin for use in the drinking water supply.

 The District is committed to ensuring you have up-to-date information about construction activities and

 Visit www.cvwd.net/CAPP for more information and to sign up for project update emails.
-You may also call the Carpinteria Valley Water District at (805) 684-2816, or the Carpinteria Sanitary District (805) 684-7214.
+You may also call the Carpinteria Valley Water District at (805) 684-2816.